dart-lang/site-www/src/_guides/language/sound-problems.md

 Unlike Dart 1.x, Dart 2 enforces a sound type system.
 Roughly, this means you can't get into a situation where the value stored in a variable is different than the variable's static type.
-Like most modern statically typed langauges, Dart accomplishes this with a combination of static (compile-time) and dynamic (runtime) checking.
+Like most modern statically typed languages, Dart accomplishes this with a combination of static (compile-time) and dynamic (runtime) checking.

 For example, the following type error is detected at compile-time